philj404/SimpleSerialShell/README.md

 ### Example Sketches
 * **AdjustableBlink**
 -- lets you read and vary the blink rate of a Blink sketch.
+* **AlternateTokenizer**
+-- Demonstrates an echo command that accepts quoted tokens that contain spaces.
 * **ArduinoTextInterface**
 -- lets you read and write digital and analog values to Arduino pins.
 Basically wrappers for setPinMode(), digitalRead(), digitalWrite(), analogRead(), analogWrite(), etc.
 It's incomplete, but enough to set and clear bits one at a time and see if you have an LED connected to the right pin.